aritchie05/EcoCraftingTool/README.md

 Crafting calculator for Eco Global Survival by Strange Loop Games.
 Computes production costs for in-game items based on labor, materials, and crafting table upgrades.

+## Editing Recipes

+Recipes and items are stored at `src/assets/data/crafting-data.ts`.
+They are generated from [Eco Crafting Data API](https://github.com/aritchie05/EcoCraftingDataApi).
+This API stores the information in a SQLite database.
+The database is not used in this project because of compatibility issues with Angular.

+## Translations

+Translations are provided by Google Translate API and stored at `src/assets/data/locale-data.ts`.

 ## Angular Details

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.